The project comes from a simple idea: How can artists make rural life to be recognized?

 In this plan, artists are trying to operate the symbolic meaning behind composting toilet.
 Upon harvesting, we are expected to produce vegetables, jam and wine.
 In this way, artists can share their fruits with Hong Kong citizens, who live in urban areas and rarely get in touch with farmland.

-The work “Project K” was co-created by Chung Wai Ian, Ng Ka Chun and Cheung King Wai.
-It was presented in the project “Art
+The work “Project K” was presented in the project “Art

 exchange project between Kam Tin and Busan